Qihoo360/hbox/doc/faq.md

 - set the environment variable for program: `export PYTHONPATH=./:$PYTHONPATH`

 ### 2. How to view the progress of the execution?
-In order to view the progress of the execution both at the XLearning client and the application web interface, user need to print the progress to standard error as the format of `"report:progress:<float type>"` in the execution program.
+In order to view the progress of the execution both at the Hbox client and the application web interface, user need to print the progress to standard error as the format of `"report:progress:<float type>"` in the execution program.

-### 3. What distributed deep learning frameworks XLearning supports, how to distinguish between standalone mode ?
+### 3. What distributed deep learning frameworks Hbox supports, how to distinguish between standalone mode ?
-XLearning support the distributed deep learning framworks such as TensorFlow, MXNet, XGBoost, LightGBM.
+Hbox support the distributed deep learning framworks such as TensorFlow, MXNet, XGBoost, LightGBM.
 - TensorFlow: Set the `--app-type` as `TensorFlow`, and distinguish stand-alone and distributed mode by the number of ps applied.
 - MXNet：Set the `--app-type` as `MXNet`, and distinguish stand-alone and distributed mode by the number of ps applied.
 - XGBoost： Set the `--app-type` as `distxgboost`.